Milo Ventimiglia: Personal life

 Ventimiglia and fellow former Gilmore Girls co-star Alexis Bledel were in a relationship from 2002 to July 2006.
 Ventimiglia also dated his Heroes co-star Hayden Panettiere from December 2007 to February 2009.

 Ventimiglia and his sisters were raised as lacto-vegetarians, and he has maintained the diet as an adult.
 He was named People for the Ethical Treatment of Animals' Sexiest Vegetarian in 2009.
 He also does not smoke cigarettes or drink alcohol.

-He is a fan of The Clash as well as The Smiths and Morrissey.
+Ventimiglia is a fan of rock bands The Clash and The Smiths, as well as the latter band's long-time vocalist, Morrissey.

-Ventimiglia took a United Service Organization tour in July 2008, in support of American troops in Kuwait, Iraq and Afghanistan.
+In July 2008, Ventimiglia completed a United Service Organization tour in support of American troops in Kuwait, Iraq and Afghanistan.

+In September 2023, Ventimiglia married model Jarah Mariano.
+On September 29, 2024, Mariano announced that she was pregnant with their first child.
+They welcomed their first child, a daughter, on January 23, 2025.

+In January 2025, his home in Malibu burned down due to the California wildfires.